Idehed/Recipe-foods-P4/README.md

 __Sign in form__

-The login form allows the user to enter their credentials and authenticate to enter the sites authenticated state.
+The login form allows the user to enter their credentials and authenticate to enter the site's authenticated state.

 The login form also contains a link to the Register page in case the user is not already registered.